denosaurabh/space/README.md

 The goal is to make a very simple and minimal productivity, notes making & life management app.

-In a engineer perspective, Performance and small bundle size is high priority here.
-That's why I have chose very performant and light libraries for the job.
+In a engineer perspective, Performance is high priority here.
+I am trying to make bundle size as small as possible.

 #### Contributers are Highly Welcome!